Speaker Inclusion: How Conferences Select Speakers

 Most conferences spend very little time inviting enough speakers, screening those speakers, or even broadly considering what total group of speakers will look like and communicate from their stage.

-We’ve focused on diversity and inclusion at Social Fresh conferences since the first conference I hosted in 2008.
+We’ve focused on diversity and inclusion at Social Fresh conferences since the first social media conference I hosted in 2008.
 I remember very clearly I had confirmed about a third of all the speakers we needed and I realized all but one of them was a white man.

 Ever since then we’ve put a big focus on speaker inclusion.